Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 In the first few weeks, it may be easier to use alternate positions for tummy time than the standard on-the-stomach on-the-floor position as mentioned above.
 You can try tummy-to-tummy or tummy-to-chest position or lying baby down over your lap.

-When your baby has developed a little more head control and can move his head to the side while lying on the floor, he may be more tolerant of being in that position.
+When your baby has developed a little more head control and can move their head to the side while lying on the floor, they may be more tolerant of being in that position.

 During the first several weeks of a newborn’s life, it seems like all they do is eat, sleep and poop.
 It may be difficult to figure out when you can find time for tummy time.